 My other "abandoned" blog teaches the "how tos" of short-term rental via Airbnb.
 I initially planned to teach newbies the A to Z of Airbnb.

 But time constraints happened.
-So imagine my surprise when I got a $200 commission after only writing 8 posts and totally abandoning it.
+So imagine my surprise when I got $200 (and counting) commissions after only writing 8 posts and totally abandoning it.

-After 5 years plus of on and off efforts, I am still in this industry, working whenever my time permits, outsourcing here and there…making things work.
+After 5 years plus of on and off efforts, I am still in this industry, working whenever my time permits, making things work.

 Blogging helps to put food on the table, pay for bills and most especially, lets me handle my own time.

 You see, “success” is not always about money.
 It can be defined in other ways.

 I am not rich.
 I do not own a mansion, a sports car, and all those luxuries that most affiliate marketers will show to you as a proof of their success.
 Instead, my “success” story is on a different level.

 I am a stay-at-home, hands-on parent, who can provide financially through my online income, while BEING PRESENT to the lives of people who matter to me.